Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Related Work

-\cite{shukla2019interpolation} also propose an end-to-end method that constitutes interpolation and classification networks stacked in a sequence.
-However, the learnable interpolation layers approximate the time-series at regular predefined time points in a deterministic fashion (unlike GP-based methods) and allow information sharing across both time and variable dimensions.
+\citeauthor{shukla2019interpolation} \cite{shukla2019interpolation} also propose an end-to-end method that constitutes interpolation and classification networks stacked in a sequence.
+They develop learnable interpolation layers to approximate the time-series at regular predefined time points in a deterministic fashion (unlike GP-based methods) and allow information sharing across both time and variable dimensions.
+However, the input to the classifier is a densely interpolated multivariate time-series which causes loss of information if the number of interpolation points is small and slows down computations while adding noise otherwise.

-Other approaches modify traditional recurrent architectures for clinical time-series to deal with missing values and/or irregular time intervals.
-For example, \cite{baytas2017patient} developed a time-aware long-short term memory (T-LSTM) which is a modification of the LSTM cell to adjust hidden state according to the irregular time gaps.
+Instead of using a separate interpolation module followed by a traditional classifier, other approaches modify traditional recurrent architectures for clinical time-series to deal with missing values and/or irregular time intervals.
+For example, \citeauthor{baytas2017patient} \cite{baytas2017patient} developed a time-aware long-short term memory (T-LSTM) which is a modification of the LSTM cell to adjust the hidden state according to the irregular time gaps.
 ODE-RNN \citep{rubanova2019latent} uses ODEs to model the continuous-time dynamics of the hidden state while also updating the hidden state at each observed time point using a standard GRU cell.
-The GRU-D \citep{che2018recurrent} model is a modification of the GRU cell which decays inputs (to global means) and hidden states through unobserved time intervals.
+The GRU-D model \citep{che2018recurrent} is a modification of the GRU cell which decays inputs (to global means) and hidden states through unobserved time intervals.
 DATA-GRU \citep{tan2020data}, in addition to decaying the GRU hidden state according to elapsed time, also employs a dual attention mechanism based on missingness and imputation reliability to process inputs before feeding them to a GRU cell.
+All these methods use an RNN with sequence length being the number of unique timestamps in the input, which can be quite large for irregular time-series, and as a result, can slow down computations.